Bath Iron Works Sinking Basin Maintenance Dredging 2017

 - The sinking basin was dredged to -70 feet plus one foot of allowable overdredge.
 Dredged material was placed at the in-river disposal site at Bluff Head, ~2.5 nautical miles downstream on the Kennebec River, utilizing the split hull dump scow Joe Verrochi.

 - The Kennebec River has swift currents and tide variations of up to 10 feet.
-Due to the depth of the project and river conditions, CASHMAN'S dredge F.J.
-Belesimo operated on wires and anchors as ice buildup behind the dredge created a substantial amount of extra weight causing anchors to slide.
+Due to the depth of the project and river conditions, CASHMAN'S dredge Icarus, formerly known as F.J.
+Belesimo, operated on wires and anchors as ice buildup behind the dredge created a substantial amount of extra weight causing anchors to slide.

 - The river ice during this project created a number of additional problems including closing the scow after disposal on large chunks of ice; ice floating up and downstream made it impossible to survey on a number of days; destroying tide boards; and risk of damaging the survey boat hull.